How To Throw A Bone-Chilling Broadway Halloween Party!

 DIY Rocky Horror Interactive Screening

 Spend your Halloween over at the Frankenstein place with an all-out recreation of the famous interactive screenings of The Rocky Horror Picture Show!
-Gather your props, learn your prompts, get your cosplay on and treat your quarantine clique to an evening of audience participation at home, or weather permitting, under the stars!
+Gather your props, learn your prompts, get your cosplay on, practice your Time Warp moves, and treat your quarantine clique to an evening of audience participation at home, or weather permitting, under the stars!

 Into the Woods Scavenger Hunt